mastra-ai/mastra/docs/how-to/syncing-data.md

-## Syncing Data with Kepler Integrations
+## Syncing Data with Mastra Integrations

 ## Event-Driven Sync

-Kepler uses an event-driven approach for syncing data from third-party services.
+Mastra uses an event-driven approach for syncing data from third-party services.
 By convention, sync events are specified in the format:

 `<integration>.<entity>/sync`